 Legislation to designate Fossil Creek as a government-recognized "wild and scenic" river was included in the Omnibus Public Land Management Act of 2009, which passed in March of that year, making Fossil Creek the second Arizona waterway with such a designation — the first being a segment of the Verde River (which includes the confluence of Fossil Creek).

 After years of grassroots activity, legal notices and intense negotiations, the Center and our coalition partners, including the Yavapai-Apache Nation, prompted the 1999 decision to lower the diversion dam and close the environmentally destructive power plants that took Fossil Creek water away from the stream.
-Under the terms of the coalition's agreement, the Irving and Childs power plants were decommissioned in 2005, and this extraordinary wild place will be restored by 2010.
-In 2009, we filed an administrative appeal and a notice of intent to sue over the Obama administration’s failure to protect endangered wildlife — notably the Chiricahua leopard frog — and water quality in the Fossil Creek watershed by allowing livestock grazing on 42,000 acres southeast of Camp Verde.
-Two years later, the administration’s decision to allow that grazing was overturned in court.
+Under the terms of the coalition's agreement, the Irving and Childs power plants were decommissioned in 2005, and this extraordinary wild place was planned for restoration by 2010.
+In 2009, we filed an administrative appeal and a notice of intent to sue over the Obama administration's failure to protect endangered wildlife — notably the Chiricahua leopard frog — and water quality in the Fossil Creek watershed by allowing livestock grazing on 42,000 acres southeast of Camp Verde.
+Two years later, the administration's decision to allow that grazing was overturned in court.